dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 Don't let this put you off!
 These parameters represent ways in which an
 experiment can be expanded or perfected.
 By no means all parameters are
 required - usually around 3-5 lines are sufficient.
 In the *"default"* -
-Config, which can be seen in Fig. 32, only all setting options are
+Config, which can be seen in Fig. 32, all setting options are
-indicated and by a "#" at the beginning commented out the respective line.
+indicated  and can be commented out by a "#" at the beginning of the
+respective line.

 If you want to make changes to this configuration, you must first activate
 the *"Edit Mode"* at the top right by clicking on it once.
-The field in front of it shows that you can now write to the file.
+The field in front of it shows that you can now write into the text field.
-You can now write directly in the interface and also helpful
-Keyboard shortcuts are
+Helpful Keyboard shortcuts are:
 - *Str + C* for copying selected characters
 - *Str + V* for pasting the characters you just copied
 - *Str + Z* for undo